School of Information Sciences

 Associate Professor Colin Rhinesmith will co-chair the session, "Community Informatics: The Journal of Community Informatics: Advancing Engaged Information Sciences."

-PhD students Melissa Wilfley and Mengting Ai, and Assistant Professor Madelyn Rose Sanfilippo will present "AI Ethics Discourse on OpenAI."
+PhD students Melissa Wilfley and Mengting Ai, and Assistant Professor Madelyn Rose Sanfilippo will present "Competing Visions of Ethical AI: A Case Study of OpenAI."

 Professor Jiangping Chen and PhD student Milo Ono will present "The Role of Misinformation in Elder Fraud: A Conceptual Framework."